 Because everybody knows the bunnies laying eggs in your basket require grass bedding.

 Shredded green or colored paper is an easy way to get away from that fake plastic stuff that gets everywhere and looks synthetic anyways.
 It’s also easy to make yourself and can easily be recycled in the bin or used as packaging later.
 Bonus points if you make your paper grass with recycled paper!

 Get creative.
 If you’re just looking for a colorful foundation to an Easter basket, old ribbon or bows, green fabric, or many household items might be a decent substitute.
 If you want a more realistic look, you could even use wheatgrass planted in a shallow container to fit your basket.

 One thing we don’t recommend is recycling candy, but who says treats have to be tiny sugar bombs?
 These recycled crayon bunnies are a fun candy alternative.

 Which came first?
 The chicken or the egg candle?
-These unscented porcelain egg candles are a great Easter treat for those loved ones in your life not expecting chocolate-shaped rabbits.
-They are handmade in Michigan with U.S. grown soy wax.
-The candles are the size of real chicken eggs and made from soybeans, which are a renewable source.
+These Easter soy candles are a great Easter treat for those loved ones in your life not expecting chocolate-shaped rabbits.
+They are made in the USA from soybeans, which are a renewable source.
 Unlike conventional wax made from paraffin, which consists of petroleum, soy candles burn longer and cooler.
-The egg carton that these arrive in is 100% recycled, setting a fine recycling eggsample.
-There’s a bonus cute little porcelain bird accent.

 Links to products featured on RecycleScene are affiliate links.
 We try and only feature products that close the recycling loop.
 Make a purchase of recommended products on our site, and we get a small percentage of affiliate commission to maintain our site.
 Thanks!